nonspecialist/cevoaustralia.github.io/_posts/2016-09-13-the-inner-voice.markdown

 development and have achieved significant success already.
 Now, they want to prepare for scale.

+`rewrite: "About VoiceID"`

     Hand-held devices are used to scan barcodes, place orders, etc in the warehouse and messages are sent across the internet to VoiceID servers which act as a messaging tier hosted on machines on premise at their HQ in Melbourne, or at client sites.
 Also of note here is their latest tech, in the super-cool voice-recognition space.

 For their latest project, VoiceID decided they wanted to program scalability into the project from the beginning, and as this project was largely self-contained